-The program trains students to become ECG technicians through a combination of classroom and clinical instruction that prepare the student for employment in the health care setting.
-Students learn about the different medications used for heart dysrhythmias, how they affect the heart and potential side effects.
+The EKG Technician program trains students to become EKG technicians through a combination of classroom and clinical instruction that prepare the student for employment in the health care setting.
 Students learn in labs and classes and gain connections through clinicals at local health care facilities.

-Applicants need a high school diploma or GED.
-Consider contacting the ABE office if you do not meet the diploma requirement at 409-933-8294.
+Applicants need a high school diploma or high school equivalency certificate.
+Consider contacting the Adult Basic Education office if you do not meet the diploma requirement at 409-933-8294.

 Clinical sites require participants to have updated immunizations, background checks, drug screens and verified ID.
 This cost is paid by the program applicant.